arnaudmeng/mstool_rshiny/README.md

 # mstool_rshiny

-This tool has been developped for the needs of mass chemists working at the Metabolomic Core Facility of Pasteur Institute (Paris).
+This tool has been developped for the needs of mass chemists working at the [Metabolomic Core Facility][https://research.pasteur.fr/en/team/metabolomics-core-facility/] of Pasteur Institute (Paris).
 All functions and utilities embedded resulted from the collaboration of mass spectrometry expert (Kathleen Rousseau), chemist expert (Lise Boulard) and bioinformatic expert (Arnaud Meng).

 More description about the functions implemented in the tool will come soon.

+> [!CAUTION]
+> This project is still under developpment.

 ## Prerequisited packages